Zwickern: History

+The game is very similar to Swedish Byggkasino.

 Jokers

 Jokers were not originally used in this game, but it is now one of few games that is played with up to six in a single pack.
 From the 1950s, special Zwicker packs were manufactured for this purpose, initially by ASS Altenburger and, later, also by NSV.
 The latter firm made them until around 2020.
 Today they are no longer available and two packs of standard cards each of 3 Jokers with the same back designs are needed to play the versions with 4 to 6 Jokers.
 Where Jokers used, they play a major role in the game and are usually the most valuable counting cards.
 Much of the literature follows Hülsemann in allowing no Jokers; in Grupp and Parlett they are optional; but in practice, all accounts by real players include the use of Jokers, albeit their values vary.

 According to Grupp (1975), the normal rule is that, whether on the table or played from the hand, they are wild and represent any card chosen by the player.
 Optional rules to limit these powers include: if a Joker is the only card on the table, it may only be taken by another Joker; if a Joker is used in sweeping all cards from the table, it does not count as a zwick; or even that Jokers may never be picked up from the table, which effectively prevents any more zwicks being made.
 Parlett follows Grupp, but McLeod points out that no players in Schleswig-Holstein treat the Jokers as wild and believes that Grupp invented the wild Joker rule to explain the Jokers in the pack.

 In practice, players use at least 1 and up to 6 Jokers with various matching and scoring values – see below.